Tajiki identity caught between Iran, Islam, and Russia

 Beeman, William O. ‘The Struggle for identity in post-Soviet Tajikistan’.
 Middle East Review of International Affairs 3.4 (December 1999). [online]

 Bergne, Paul.
 The Birth of Tajikistan: National identity and the origins of the republic.
-London & New York City: I B Tauris, 2007.
+London/New York City: I B Tauris, 2007.

 Blakkisrud, Helge and Shahnoza Nozimova.
 ‘History writing and nation building in post-independence Tajikistan’.
-Nationalities Papers 38.2 (March 2010): 173-189.
+Nationalities Papers 38.2 (March 2010): 173–189 (DOI 10.1080/00905990903517835).

 Laruelle, Marlène.
 ‘The Return of the Aryan myth: Tajikistan in search of a secularized national ideology’.
-Nationalities Papers 35.1 (March 2007): 51-70.
+Nationalities Papers 35.1 (March 2007): 51–70 (DOI 10.1080/00905990601124462).

 Naumkin, Vitalii Viacheslavovich.
 Radical Islam in Central Asia: Between pen and rifle.
 The Soviet bloc and after.
 Lanham: Rowman & Littlefield Publishers, 2005.

 Payne, John.
 ‘Tajikistan and the Tajiks’.
 In The Nationalities question in the post-Soviet states, ed.
-Graham Smith, 367-384.
-London & New York City: Longman, 1996.
+Graham Smith, 367–384.
+London/New York City: Longman, 1996.

 Schoeberlein-Engel, John Samuel.
 ‘Identity in Central Asia: Construction and contention in the conceptions of “Özbek”, “Tâjik”, “Muslim”, “Samarqandi” and other groups’.
 PhD dissertation, Department of Anthropology, Harvard University, 1994.

 Suny, Ronald Grigor.
 ‘Provisional stabilities: The Politics of identities in post-Soviet Eurasia’.
-International Security 24.3 (Winter 1999–2000): 139-178. [online (.pdf)] [online (.doc)]
+International Security 24.3 (Winter 1999–2000): 139–178.
+[JStor] [online (.doc)]

-Sypko, Sysan.
+Sypko, Susan.
 ‘Tajiks wrestle with identity and Islam’.
-Far Eastern Economic Review 170.8 (October 2007): 41-45. [online]
+Far Eastern Economic Review 170.8 (October 2007): 41–45.

 Image credits